eclipse/kiso-testing/docs/modules_usage/uds_server_auxiliary.rst

         odx_response = {"sd_name": "your_data"}

+        # for a negative response, the following format is expected:
+        # the key needs to be the string "negative" (case insensitive)
+        # nrc is a uds negative response code as int
+        odx_response = {"Negative": nrc}

 - ``response_data`` (optional): the UDS data to send with the response.
 If the response is specified the data is simply appended to the response.
 This parameter can be passed as an integer or as bytes (e.g. ``b"DATA"``).